 Like many children who receive cancer treatment, Ava Doiron-Frankland had to move from the Pediatric Hematology and Oncology clinic to radiation and other specialty areas.
 All of that traveling made for a long walk, so her parents, Michael Doiron and Jeffrey Frankland, transported Ava in a wheelchair.
 Her small frame and exhaustion from treatments made for an uncomfortable journey to and from her appointments.
 Pillows and blankets to pad the IV pole and fill in the extra space in the seat were the Doiron-Frankland’s only solution to make Ava more comfortable.

-The wheelchairs were a collaborative effort among the FACs at MGHfC and Pediatric Hematology and Oncology (chaired by Sandy Clancy, PhD, program manager for Pediatric Palliative Care at MGHfC), Social Work, Materials Management, Nursing, Physical Therapy, Police and Security and Pediatric Administration.
+The wheelchairs were a collaborative effort among the FACs at MGfC and Pediatric Hematology and Oncology (chaired by Sandy Clancy, PhD, program manager for Pediatric Palliative Care at MGfC), Social Work, Materials Management, Nursing, Physical Therapy, Police and Security and Pediatric Administration.
 The team worked with Tom Halliday of Halliday Medical Marketing, Inc., to create wheelchairs with children and their families in mind.
-Each wheelchair, complete with the MGHfC logo on the back, has a padded IV pole, a smaller seat and adjustable leg rests.
+Each wheelchair, complete with the MGfC logo on the back, has a padded IV pole, a smaller seat and adjustable leg rests.

 “Despite being shorter in height than the average adult wheelchair, the handles are also higher so families and staff do not have to bend down when they transport children,” said Susan Riley, PT, MS, DPT, PCS, a physical therapist who worked with Halliday Medical and her MGfC colleagues to make suggestions on how to make the wheelchairs child- and family-friendly.
 “This was an important area of opportunity for us to make an impact and make our patients and families’ experiences just a little better.”